-School of Christian Leadership Course # Hours Women's Ministry P2000 3 Women in Biblical Perspective P2001 3 Contemporary Issues for Ministry to Women P2002 3 Ministry Leadership and Administration E1310 3 12
+School of Christian Leadership Course # Hours

+Women's Ministry P2000 3

+Women in Biblical Perspective P2001 3

+Contemporary Issues for Ministry to Women P2002 3

+Women's Ministry Leadership P2003 3

+12

 The M.A.E.L. with a Concentration in Ministry to Women is awarded upon successful completion of the required 49 credits of study and the 12 hours required for the concentration.
 Note: Taking Church History II results in the addition of one credit to the degree program.